 - 1. The following materials are furnished by the student: notebooks, gym attire, gym shoes, some materials for art, shop, drawing, and family consumer science.
 The student will furnish his or her own pencils, pens, paper, etc. - 2.
 Some students plan their budget to include the following optional costs: - a.
 High school parking fee: \$50-100 per year.
 Students parking without a permit will be assessed a \$10.00 fine for the first violation, \$25.00 for the second violation, and on the third violation the vehicle will be towed. - b.
 School insurance. - c.
 School annual. - d.
 School pictures. - e.
 Band/orchestra instrument use: The district requests a non-mandatory contribution toward instrument maintenance: Piccolo \$20.00, Oboe \$35, Bassoon \$35, Bass Clarinet \$40, Tenor Sax \$40, Bari Sax \$40, French Horn \$35, Baritone \$35, Tuba \$40, Percussion \$35, String Bass \$40.
 If a student begins participating in the band program on a school owned instrument he/she may expect to pay the requested contribution on a yearly basis beginning the second full school year of use.
 Students asked by the director to switch permanently to a school owned instrument will not pay the first year (partial or full school year); one-fourth the requested contribution the second year; one-half the requested contribution the third year; and the full requested contribution thereafter.
 Students asked to switch to a school owned instrument on a temporary basis will pay no contribution.
 The requested contributions will be used to offset repairs on school owned instruments. - f.
 Small dues to some organizations. - g.
 Athletic physicals. - h.
-Senior Prom Graduation: A spring formal may be sponsored each year by the junior class and their advisors.
-Each junior has the obligation to financially support the junior/senior prom and their graduation expenses.
-The student may do that by completing the following: - Working in the concession stand once during their junior year OR - Serving on the prom committee or helping set up a minimum of four (4) hours for prom - Volunteering as a PAC Tech for two shows (\note this would be in lieu of payment as a PAC Tech\) - By paying \$60.00 If a student wishes to participate only in graduation, the fee is \$10.00.
-Individual proms are \$25.00 each.
+Senior Prom Graduation: Each junior student has the obligation to financially support the junior/senior prom and graduation expenses.
+The student may do that by working in the concession stand once during their junior year.
+If a student did not work concessions, the fee per Junior or Senior prom is \$25.00.
+If a student did not work concessions wishes to participate only in graduation, the fee is \$10.00.
+If the student wishes to participate in neither, there will be no fee.